Manitoba’s First-ever Selective Solution Potash Mine

 This mine site will be using a selective solution mining process called polythermic selective solution mining.
 As the mining method name suggests, solution mines inject a brine solution into the ground to dissolve the potash, leaving the salt as is.
 What comes out of the well is a solution saturated with potash.

 Solution mines rely on decades of technology to effectively mine the potash without ever having to physically see it underground like traditional potash mines.
-PADCOM partnered with Beechy Potash Products Corporation, who provided the mine project with the latest solution mining technology.
+PADCOM is using the latest solution mining technology.

 The potash mine is expected to produce up to 250 000 tons of potash per year and has an expected life of over 100 years.